TerrySimBar/NYC-Crime-Dashboard/README.md

      - Bar Chart
      - Line Chart

-6. **JavaScript File:s** JavaScript files are included at the end of the `<body>` to handle interactivity and data visualization.
+6. **JavaScript File:** JavaScript file `logic.js` is included at the end of the `<body>` to handle interactivity and data visualization.
 The other necessary libraries are tagged in the `<head>` section to ensure that they are loaded first to avoid issues with the JavaScript code and the performance of the dashboard.

 <br>